playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 To explain how it works I will be using an example along with the explanation.
 I will be using the date Apollo 11 landed on the moon: July 20, 1969.

-First you get the anchor day for the century, the way you work this out is you get the first 2 digits of the year.
+First, you get the anchor day for the century.
+The way you work this out is you get the first 2 digits of the year.
 Then do `5 × (century MOD 4) MOD 7 + Tuesday`.

-So `19 MOD 4` is 3 so the calculation is now looking like this:
+So, for our example, `19 MOD 4` is 3; as a result, the calculation now looks like this:

 `5 x 3 MOD 7 + Tuesday`

-Because of BIDMAS we do `5 x 3` which gives us 15.
-Then get `15 MOD 7` which is 1 then add Tuesday (2) to it giving us 3.
+Because of BIDMAS, we do `5 x 3` which gives us 15.
+Then get `15 MOD 7` - which is 1 - then add Tuesday (2) to our previous multiplication, giving us 3.

-So from this we know that the anchor day for the 1900s is a Wednesday.
+If we remember back to our date/number lookup chart, `3` is associated with Wednesday.
+So, from our calculation, we know that the anchor day for the 1900s is a Wednesday.

-So now we need to find the years offset.
-We do this with three calculations then adding the total together.
-I will label the first one "a", the second "b" and the third "c".
+Now we need to find the years offset.
+We do this with three calculations, then adding the total together.
+I will label the first calculation "a", the second "b" and the third "c".

 The calculations are: